 - Caliber: 4.5mm

-If you think that everyday gadgets posing as lethal weapons is a movies-thing, this flashlight gun will prove you wrong.
-This tiny gun that can shoot was first discovered on a North Korean secret agent on an assassination mission on Park Sang-Hak.
+If you think that everyday gadgets posing as lethal weapons is a movie, this flashlight gun will prove you wrong.
+This tiny gun that can shoot was first discovered by a North Korean secret agent on an assassination mission on Park Sang-Hak.
 The flashlight gun was discovered alongside two pens

 The pens either inject on contact a paralyzing poison that overpowers the victim within seconds or fire one single bullet projectile also filled with a killing venom.
 But the flashlight gun features three holes each of which is an actual gun barrel and is activated with a single push of a button.

 At the time of discovery, the two pens were common as they were standard issues for North Korean secret agents but the flashlight gun was new.
 Isn't it quite nifty that such tiny guns that can shoot exist in real life?

 Another one of our tiny guns that can shoot is the Kolibri which was designed by Franz Pfannl – a German watchmaker.
 Roughly a thousand pieces of this tiny handgun were made between 1910 and 1914 at the beginning of World War I.